bermi/snapdir/docs/rust-port/ssh-wire-protocol.md

   - `off` ⇒ `Durability::Off` — the barrier is a no-op (byte-identical to the
     pre-durability behavior; rely on the OS to flush);
   - any other value is a **hard error** (fail closed, no silent downgrade).
+- **Measured cost.** The default `batch` is not free: fsync-ing many tiny files before the manifest costs **~20%** on a small-files receive — measured **v1 +19.5%, zstd +29.9%** on a 5,000 × 4 KiB push received over this SNAPPACK path on a Linux CI runner.
+This is the price of crash-safety-by- default, not a bug — it is a fixed per-object fsync cost and is therefore worst on a small-files-dominated receive; a snapshot of fewer/larger objects pays proportionally less.
+The cost lands **only** on this receive-pack path (the ssh/store side accepting a push); the ordinary `file://`/S3/GCS push path is untouched. `SNAPDIR_FSYNC=off` trades the guarantee for the speed (a crash mid-receive can then leave a corrupt snapshot); the operator decision is to **keep `batch` the default** and accept the cost.
 - **Non-journaling-fs caveat.** On a journaling filesystem with sane mount options, the fsync ordering above gives the manifest-last crash-consistency argument real teeth.
 On filesystems or mount configurations that do not order